Ming Fay

-Ming Gi Fay (费明杰; also Fei Mingjie; February 2, 1943 – February 23, 2025) was a Chinese-born sculptor and academic based in New York City.
+Ming Fay (费明杰; also Fei Mingjie; February 2, 1943 – February 23, 2025) was a Chinese-American sculptor based in New York City.
+He was best-known for his sculptures, public art and large scale installations.
+He was a professor of sculpture at Maryland Institute College of Art (MICA) and William Paterson University in Wayne, New Jersey.
 His work focuses on the concept of the garden as a symbol of utopia and the relationship between man and nature.
-Drawing upon an extensive knowledge of plants both Eastern and Western, real and mythical, Fay created his own calligraphic floating forest of reeds, branches, and surreal species.
-He was best-known for his sculpture and large scale installations and he had recently taught sculpture at William Paterson University in Wayne, New Jersey.
+Working primarily in papier-mâché over a wire armature, Fay drew from his life-long engagement with Chinese and American horticulture and mythologies to create sculptures of large-scale botanical forms and invented imaginary species.
+Fay was a co-founder of Epoxy Art Group, a New York City-based art collective founded in 1982.

 Background

-Ming Gi Fay was born in Shanghai on February 2, 1943, and in 1952 moved to Hong Kong, soon after the rise of communism in mainland China.
+Ming Fay was born in Shanghai on February 2, 1943, and in 1952 moved to Hong Kong, soon after the rise of communism in mainland China.
 His mother was an artist, and his father worked in the then-burgeoning Hong Kong movie industry as an art director.
 Both were students of Shanghai-based sculptor Zhang Chongren, who had studied Western sculpture in Europe.
 Fay's mother taught him papier-mache.

 Fay came to the United States in 1961 to study at the Columbus College of Art and Design, later transferring to the Kansas City Institute of Art, where he earned his BFA.
 He moved to New York City in 1973, finding an apartment in Chinatown.
-Fay earned a graduate degree in sculpture at the University of California, Santa Barbara in 1975.
+Fay earned a graduate degree in sculpture at the University of California, Santa Barbara in 1970.

 In 1981, Fay married Pui Lee Chang in New York.
 He had one son.
 Ming Gi Fay died on February 23, 2025, at the age of 82.